Richard-Sti/csiborgtools/README.md

 ### CSiBORG meets X-ray
 - [x] Make available one example snapshot from the simulation.
 Mention the issue with x- and z-coordinates.
+- [ ] Answer Johan and make a comparison to the Planck clusters.

 ### CSiBORG advertising
 - [ ] Decide on the webpage design and what to store there.